BACK AND SPINE HEALTH

 5. Foraminotomy: It is a surgery to widen the opening (foramen) through which the spinal nerves exit the spinal canal, relieving pressure caused by conditions like bone spurs or herniated discs.

 6. Artificial disc replacement: A surgical alternative to fusion, where a damaged disc is replaced with an artificial disc, maintaining motion and flexibility in the spine.
+This includes lumbar disc replacement and cervical disc replacement.

 7. Vertebroplasty and kyphoplasty: Procedures used to treat vertebral compression fractures.
 In vertebroplasty, bone cement is injected into the fractured vertebra, while in kyphoplasty, a balloon is first inserted to create space before injecting the cement.